xtreamsrl/xtream-ai-assignment-ai-scientist/README.md

 :clap: If you read this file, you were successful in the behavioural interview.
 Well done!

-The next step to join the Data Science team of [xtream](https://xtreamers.io) is this assignment.
+:rocket: The next step to join the Data Science team of [xtream](https://xtreamers.io) is this assignment.

-You will find several datasets: please choose only one of them.
+You will find several datasets: please choose **only one**.
 For each dataset, we propose several challenges.
 You **do not need to complete all of them**, but rather only the ones you feel comfortable about or that interest you.